 Coffee can create an urgent need to run to the bathroom for some people.
 For others, it brings on a bowel movement in a more subtle way.
 It depends on your individual body chemistry, but there are some general guidelines for figuring out the odds of whether or not your number one drink will move your body to a quick number two.

 Who Feels the Laxative Effects of Coffee?

 According to a classic study on the topic, coffee makes about 29 percent of the population need to poop soon after drinking.
-Far more women than men reported with effect, with 53 percent of the women in the study and 19 percent of the men.
+Far more women than men reported the effect, with 53 percent of the women in the study and 19 percent of the men.
 However, this was a small study.